drjchris/sfdb/README.md

         }
     }

 It does check to make sure the ID has not been used yet.
-If it has, it will say `ERROR: ID 0079A already exists`.
+If it has, it will say `sfdb ERROR: ID "0079A" already exists`.

 ---
 <a name="edit-entry"></a>